antimof/UxPlay/README.md

 _two_ firewalls (ufw and firewalld) were both active  on their system.

-Stalling this way, but _without_ the server showing as available on the client, probably means that your network **does not have a running Bonjour/zeroconf server**.
+Stalling this way, but _without_ the server showing as available on the client, probably means that your network **does not have a running Bonjour/zeroconf mDNS server**.
 On Linux, make sure Avahi is installed, and start the avahi-daemon service (your distribution will document how to do  this).
 Some  systems  may instead use the mdnsd daemon as an alternative to provide mDNS service.